 Ingredients

-- 4 oz uncooked Pappardelle noodles or 1 large Russet potato peeled and cubed (for gluten-free version)
+• 4 oz uncooked Pappardelle noodles or 1 large Russet potato peeled and cubed

 Instructions

-- Add pappardelle, breaking into pieces as you drop the noodles into the soup, (or cubed potatoes for GF) and cook 10-15 minutes more until noodles are done or potatoes are easily pierced with a fork. *see notes
+• Add pappardelle, breaking into pieces as you drop the noodles into the soup, (or cubed potatoes), and cook 10-15 minutes more until the noodles are done or the potatoes are easily pierced with a fork. *see notes

 Notes